-Table 6: Sample questions to help understand taxpayer operations (distributor)27
+Table 6: Sample questions to help understand taxpayer operations (distributor)30

-Examples of questions for personnel of a company engaged in distribution activities conducting day-to-day operations?
-4. Are affiliates manufacturing the same or similar products to those distributed by the taxpayer?
-5. Is technology transferred between affiliates and the taxpayer?
-6. Are trademarks and other marketing intangibles being used to market the product?
-7. Which members of the MNE developed the trademarks and other marketing intangibles?
-8. Which members of the MNE devise and carry out marketing, advertising and promotion activities?
-9. Which members of the MNE created the sales tools?
+Exan nples of questions for personnel of a company engaged in distribution activities Could you describe your role and responsibilities within the company's organization?
+2. V What is your reporting line?
+What degree of autonomy do you have in taking strategic decisions and/or in conducting day-to-day operations?
+Are affiliates manufacturing the same or similar products to those distributed by the taxpayer?
+5. Is s technology transferred between affiliates and the taxpayer?
+Are trademarks and other marketing intangibles being used to market the product?